microsoft/azure-health-data-services-toolkit/docs/concepts.md

 Channels are an abstract way to communicate information in a pipeline to and from outside services.
 In practice, you can use channels to send information to other Azure services like Blob Storage or a Service Bus.
 Channels are extensible - so custom channels can be built for any needed destination.

-This SDK has prebuilt channels from Azure Blob Storage, Azure Event Hubs, and Azure Service Bus.
+This toolkit has prebuilt channels from Azure Blob Storage, Azure Event Hubs, and Azure Service Bus.
 Channels can be send only, receive only, or send and receive.

 - Event Grid and Blob Storage channels are receive only.
 - Event Hub and Service Bus can be receive only, send only, or send/receive.